SOrozco7/UsabilityResearchWebPlatform/backend/test/README.md

     export NODE_ENV=test

-2. Start the server in test mode:
+2. Start the server:

-    npm run start:test
+    npm run start

-Ton run tests, you can either run the full test suite or run a specific subset of tests.
+To run tests, you can either run the full test suite or run a specific subset of tests.

-3. To run all tests:
+- To run all tests:

     npm test

-4. To run a subset of tests whose file names match a specific substring.
+- To run a subset of tests whose file names match a specific substring.
 E.g. specifying "Retrieve" would run both 'RetrieveExistingExperiment.test' and 'RetrieveNonExistentExperiment.test':

     jest <TEST_FILE_NAME_SUBSTRING>